Visual Communication - Keeping Design "Clean"

 Of course the difference between bad design and a better, clean design can be as drastic as this example, but generally isn't.
 This guide will help breakdown some simple and easy to apply principles to help keep all your designs clean and dynamic.

-This guide is designed to help anyone learn simple visual communication and design principles, particularly when creating powerpoint presentions, infographics and research posters.
+This guide is designed to help anyone learn simple visual communication and design principles, particularly when creating powerpoint presentions, infographics, visual abstracts, and research posters.

 Review the left hand navigation for information on visual thinking, sizing and alignment, color and font choices, and pictorial elements (like clipart or icons).